homunculus1107/Facemash-1/README.md

 ====================================

 Create a database "facemash" and a table "photos".
-Put all you images in the folder called "images" then copy and past the photos names in the database.
+Put all you images in the folder "images" then insert their names and extension in the database.

 /!\ WARNING /!\
 ===============